How to Train Chickens to Come When Called

 After I took stock of the dead birds that lay scattered in my yard, I quickly realized there were some missing.
 I didn’t think they were dead since I didn’t see their bodies, and I realized they must be hiding.
 How could I get them to come to me even though I was sure they were scared, traumatized and maybe even hurt?
 It took a second, since I was traumatized myself, but I realized I could probably use my snack and feeding routine.
 It would be a familiar routine in a troubled time.
 So I grabbed a bucket, filled it with feed and then called for my chickens in the same way I did each day.
 It worked!
 My chickens slowly came out of hiding and started eating their treat.
 It was then I realized I had trained chickens living in my backyard and I was grateful.
 At the time, I didn’t realize how I had trained my first flock, but I learned why as my flock grew and changed through the years.

-So if you’re wondering how can you train a chicken, it’s really just a matter of understanding how chickens communicate and how we communicate with them.
+So if you’re wondering how to train chickens, it’s really just a matter of understanding how chickens communicate and how we communicate with them.
 Chickens are flock animals.
 They interact together all day and stay together as a group to keep safe from predators.
 You need to be seen as a member of their flock and hopefully someone high in the pecking order.
 Chickens are visual and they’re verbal.
 Plus they like food.
 The way I communicate with them is the way they communicate with each other.

 For me I have kept the same routine with all my flocks as I used with my first flock, this starts when my backyard chickens are baby chicks.
 I give them the same greeting each time I visit them and then I talk to them during our time together.
 I also like to put some food in my hand and let them eat out of it.
 (In case you’re wondering, chick starter is what to feed chickens.)